Dulanga-Rukshan/Erebus/README.md

 ----------

 - **GUI Version:**
     The GUI version provides an intuitive interface.
 After running the program, simply click to encrypt or decrypt files.
-You'll be guided through a visual step by step process.
+You will be guided through a visual step by step process.

 - **CLI Version:**
     For the command line version, follow the on screen prompts to select encryption or decryption tasks.
 Enter the required file path and password when prompted.